Rajan2217/DANG-Crypto-Token/README.md

-# DANG - A Crypto Token Built on the Internet Computer Blockchain
+# DANG - A Crypto Token Built on the ICP Blockchain

 ## Overview